jarronb-iit/ITMT430/reports/sprint6/report.md

 - Complete Admin page.
 - Redesign homepage and connect all pages to homepage.
 - Install resource monitoring tool.
-- Ensure all calls are routed properly to HTTPS
 - Create navigation menu for homepage.

 ## Completed goals